This training in the form of a LibGuide is divided into a number of tabs. Go through the tabs one by one, from left to right and from top to bottom.

 Printed information for economists

 It is not always sufficient merely to consult databases and websites alone.
-Sometimes a visit to the Library will be necessary, in any case if you want to consult or borrow books, or consult or photocopy printed articles in journals, use reference materials, etc. On the Library's website you may learn more about how to borrow books.
+Sometimes a visit to the Library will be necessary, if you want to consult or photocopy printed articles in journals.
+The printed economy books are placed in the depot in the University Library Utrecht Science Park.
+See how to borrow books.

 Utrecht University staff and students have off-campus access to the electronic journals, e-books and electronic databases of Utrecht University Library.